-Cash provided by operating activities decreased by \$10.5 million for the year ended December 31, 2018, as compared to the same period in 2017.
-For the year ended December 31, 2018, sources of cash include commissions and incentives payable, deferred commissions, accounts payable, and income tax receivable.
-During this period, uses of cash include inventories, deferred revenue, and accounts receivable.
+Cash provided by operating activities increased by \$5.1 million for the year ended December 31, 2019, as compared to the same period in 2018.
+For the year ended December 31, 2019, sources of cash include our profits and working capital management.